COVID-19 Alert Level One:

 Hopscotch Childcare and Hopscotch Preschool are two privately owned centres in the rural town of Otorohanga.
 They’re managed by the owner and Licensee, Charlotte Clapcott.
 Both Centres are open from 8am to 5.15pm.

 Our centres are family-based with strong ties to the community.
 Our children are able to experience many out of centre activities such as: We take regular walking trips to the park, Kiwi House, library and Beattie Rest Home.
 Our local fire station and ambulance officers visit us at the centre.
 We get to watch the College school performance and Kapa Haka groups.
 In the summer, our Preschool children visit the local swimming pools every week to have fun and gain some water confidence.
 We visit the local primary school for their annual pet day.
-Every year we go on a bus trip to the theatre in Hamilton where we watch a production designed for preschool children.

 We have a great outside space with lots of challenges, a huge sandpit and a vegetable garden for the children to grow plants and flowers.
 Our inside areas are open plan with high ceilings.
 Resources are constantly being upgraded and improved to ensure the children are interested, stimulated and creative in their play.